Rami-Sabbagh/TPTMicroLua/UserManual.md

 3. **Instructions Qouta:** This way, the proccessor is limited to not execute over than 400000 instruction per tick, in other words a proccessors with `while true do end` code wont freeze the game.

 ## Installation Guide:
-1. Install The Script Manager by openning the lua console (press `~`) and type:
+1. Install The Script Manager by openning the lua console either by pressing `~` or by clicking on the C button in the top-right corner, and type:
 ```lua
 tpt.getscript(1,"autorun.lua",1)
 ```

 2. Open the script manager by clicking the button on the right with "Lua" on it.
 3. Click on 'Script Folder'.
-4. Open https://pastebin.com/Jt5eE4aP in your browser and click on "download", save it into the Scripts folder we opened before.
+4. Open https://pastebin.com/Jt5eE4aP in your browser and click on "download", save it into the Scripts folder you opened before.
 5. In tpt check the MicroLua checkbox and press "Done".
 6. Enjoy !